 The Ferris wheel is part of the HEP FIVE complex.
 Hankyu Entertainment Park (HEP) contains several buildings.
 They’re full of clothing stores, restaurants, cinemas, and various amusement zones.
 You could easily spend an entire afternoon exploring the shops before going on an evening ride above the city in the Ferris wheel.

 Explore department stores around JR Osaka Station

 After stepping off the train or bus, visit Grand Front Osaka in front of the station.
-The large building offers a little bit of everything, including clothing stores, coffee shops, and restaurants.
+The large building offers a little bit of everything.
+Choices include clothing stores, coffee shops, and restaurants.